simonesilvestroni/m2m-website/_posts/2003-05-24-shifting-the-blame.md

 > I don’t get it.
 How can a large part of 40 people sacrifice their lives for someone else’s dream, here, in this very office?
 I don’t really care for the project we’ve been working on.
 Maybe I did, at the beginning.
 Now?
 Being genuine has become counterproductive.
 If I want to leave by 7PM, I either have to make up excuses, or lie.
 If I want time off I have to call in sick.
 A simple “I work hard, but after 9 hours I create more bugs than I should be fixing” doesn’t get me anywhere, as the reply would be “just work 11 hours and shut up”.
 I don’t like this direction, it’s not mine, I don’t want that to engulf me.
 >
 > Even my friendships are slowly crumbling.
 I haven’t been speaking to G. for a long time, and we were friends.
 We used to hang out often.
 He’s losing people without even realising it, and this is because he’s in love with this job.
-Also, do you realise how we work hard to avoid mistakes, not because we care, but because otherwise we would get dissed by the technical director during meetings?
+Also, do you see how we work hard to avoid mistakes, not because we care, but because otherwise we would get dissed by the technical director during meetings?
 <cite>C.</cite>

 I don’t get it either.
 Whenever I stay beyond 7PM, I actually work on my personal website, browse the internet, do personal tasks.
 Then, after fifteen minutes or so, I disappear into thin air.